withWatermark Operator — Event-Time Watermark¶

 delayThreshold: String): Dataset[T]

-eventTime specifies the column to use for watermark and can be either part of Dataset from the source or custom-generated using current_time or current_timestamp functions.
+eventTime specifies the column to use for watermark and can be either part of the input streaming Dataset (the source) or custom-generated (e.g., current_time or current_timestamp functions).

 Watermark tracks a point in time before which it is assumed no more late events are supposed to arrive (and if they have, the late events are considered really late and simply dropped).